juxor/afaq/markdown/biblio.md

 **The Colorado Coal Strike, 1913-14**, contained in **Three Strikes: Miners, Musicians, Salesgirls, and the Fighting Spirit of Labor's Last Century**, Howard Zinn, Dana Frank, Robin D. G. Kelly, Beacon Press, Boston, 2001.

-**The Zinn Reader: Writings on Disobedience and Democracy**, Seven Stories Press, New York, 1997
+**The Zinn Reader: Writings on Disobedience and Democracy**, Seven Stories Press, New York, 1997.

+**An Interview with Howard Zinn on Anarchism: Rebels Against Tyranny**, available at: http://www.revolutionbythebook.akpress.org/an-interview-with-howard-zinn-on-anarchism-rebels-against-tyranny/

 Zinn, Howard and Arnove, Anthony (eds.), **Voices of a People's History of the United States**, Seven Stories Press, New York, 2004.